 So here it is, the ultimate guide to the BEST places to visit in China.

-Of course, we had to start with Tianjin.
+Of course, we had to start this guide to the best places to visit in China with Tianjin (after living here for two years).
 This is a growing city, 30 minutes outside of Beijing and accessible by speed train.

 Tianjin embraces the new with an ever-changing skyline and a collection of 5-star hotels whilst still staying true to what makes this city unique.
 It is a city of contrasts.
 One minute, you may be walking down a street of European architecture and modern buildings then you’ll take a turn and find yourself walking along bustling local markets.